RedEM-RP/redemrp_farmerjob/README.md

 # redemrp_farmerjob
-A simple Farmer Job for RedEM:RP
+A Simple Farmer Job with a lot of config options for RedEM:RP Framework

 ## 1. Description
 It's a simple Farmer Job for RedEM:RP Framework, there is a lot of config options,